aakupadhyay/Fake-news-detection/README.md

 # Fake-news-detection
-project developed in Python 2.7
+The project was developed in Python 2.7 programming language and used Support Vector Machine (SVM) model to detect Fake news.

 # Introduction